johnuzoma/Analysis-of-S-P-500-Stock-Prices/README.md

 ### ETL Pipeline
 <img width="338" alt="image" src="https://github.com/user-attachments/assets/2728a69b-3b2d-42ad-8d72-464625f65ea2">

+### Analysis
+The images of SQL code can be seen on the left-hand side.
+They are named "Q1.png" for Question 1, "Q2.png" for Question 2 etc.

+The resultset of the code is shown beneath the code in each image.

 ### Insights
 1. The largest trading volume occurred on Feb 24, 2014.
 2. On that date, Verizon and Bank of America stocks were traded most with volumes of approximately 618 million and 103 million respectively.